-For the unpainted aluminum portion use only 'Aluminum cleaner' and follow instructions on the container.
+For the unpainted aluminum portion use only "Aluminum cleaner" and follow instructions on the container.

 Touch up all metal spots where paint has been scratched off.
 Spray all metal parts with metal protector.
-Wax the hood and the painted portion of the frame for better protection.
+Wax the hood and the painted portion of the frame.